 - Chair Yoga for Seniors: Reduce Pain and Improve Health

-- 3 Exercises for Relieving Arthritis Pain in Hips
+- 3 Hip Arthritis Exercises for Relieving Chronic Pain

 - The Best Way to Improve Senior Mobility: the Sit to Stand Exercise